 - April 3 – All-Star Applications due.

-- August – Population winners announced on League’s social media outlets & in Cityscape magazine.
+- August – Population winners are announced on League’s social media outlets & in Cityscape magazine.

 - August – People’s All-Star voting begins.
-(Specific date will depend on number of applications received.)
+(Specific date will depend on the number of applications received.)

-The winner of the People’s All-Star will be announced at this event; voting for the winner will end at noon.
+The winner of the People’s All-Star will be announced at this event; voting for the winner will end at 2 p.m.
 The population winners will also be recognized at this event.

 With the All-Star Community Awards program, the Iowa League of Cities seeks to acknowledge and encourage excellence in local government.
 The program provides an opportunity for officials and staff of member cities to receive recognition for their superior and innovative efforts.
 In addition, the program provides a means for sharing Iowa’s best public service ideas and demonstrates that those involved with local government are progressive, caring and committed to their communities.